integrations-Polygon/zkEVM-contract-verify/README.md

 ```javascript
 npm run test
 ```
-While the testing is in process it will initially display all the balances in the 5 testing wallet addresses provided by the given mnemonics, if any of the wallet addresses has 0 ETH then the testing will be terminated and either you can fund the addresses with some ETH or you can contact us to fund for you.
+While the testing is in process it will display all the balances of the 5 testing wallet addresses provided by the given mnemonics each time a smart contract is deployed, if any of the wallet addresses has 0 ETH then the testing will be terminated and either you can fund the addresses with some test ETH or you can contact us to fund for you.